-However, it’s great to keep in mind that making your sign-up forms obvious doesn’t mean that you should display them everywhere: context really matters when it comes to asking your visitors their personal data.
+However, it’s great to keep in mind that making your sign-up forms obvious doesn’t mean that you should display them everywhere.
+Context really matters when it comes to asking your visitors for their personal data.

 2. Multi-Step vs Single-Step forms

-Multi-step forms leave a less intimidating impression on visitors and that asking for sensitive information at the very end of the form generally leads to better results.
+Multi-step forms leave a less intimidating impression on visitors because they only ask for sensitive information at the very end of the form.
+This method generally leads to better results.

-For service, product and subscription sign-up forms, we’d recommend a clear single-step sign-up form as long forms can discourage even the bravest visitors.
+However, when it comes to product and subscription sign-up forms, we’d recommend a clear single-step sign-up form as long forms can discourage even the bravest visitors.

 3. Keep your forms simple and easy

-There’s a lot of debate when it comes to measuring our online attention span but one thing is for sure: if your online content isn’t attractive and sharp, you’ll lose potential customers.
+There’s a lot of debate when it comes to measuring our online attention span but one thing’s for sure: if your online content isn’t attractive and sharp, you’ll lose potential customers.

-One example of a truly simple sign-up form:
+Here is one example of a truly simple sign-up form: